-3. Did your FOIA professionals or the personnel at your agency who have FOIA responsibilities attend any substantive FOIA training or conference during the reporting period such as that provided by the Department of Justice?
+4. Did your FOIA professionals or the personnel at your agency who have FOIA responsibilities attend substantive FOIA training during the reporting period such as that provided by the Department of Justice?

-4. If yes, please provide a brief description of the type of training attended or conducted and the topics covered.
+5. If yes, please provide a brief description of the type of training attended or conducted and the topics covered.

-Answer: In May 2019, the administrative assistant in NEH's Office of the General Counsel - who assumed FOIA responsibilities during the reporting period - attended OIP's Introduction to the Freedom of Information Act training.
-In addition, NEH expects that its primary FOIA professional will attend OIP-sponsored FOIA training before the end of the reporting period; and while NEH's new attorney with FOIA responsibilities will not attend OIP-sponsored training until April 2020, she has received substantive FOIA training from NEH's primary FOIA professional since joining the agency in December 2019.
-NEH also regularly provides substantive training for its agency personnel who have FOIA responsibilities, as detailed in response to Question I.D.8, below.
+In November 2020, the new administrative assistant in NEH's Office of the General Counsel (OGC)-who assumed FOIA responsibilities during the reporting period-attended OIP's "Virtual Introduction to the Freedom of Information Act" training.
+While OGC's new attorney with FOIA responsibilities has not yet had the opportunity to attend OIP-sponsored training, he has received substantive FOIA training from NEH's primary FOIA professional since joining the agency in November 2020, and he will register for the next available introductory training that OIP offers.
+Additionally, NEH regularly provides substantive training for its agency personnel who have FOIA responsibilities, as detailed in response to Question 1.B.3, above.

-5. Provide an estimate of the percentage of your FOIA professionals and staff with FOIA responsibilities who attended substantive FOIA training during this reporting period.
+6. Please provide an estimate of the percentage of your FOIA professionals and staff with FOIA responsibilities who attended substantive FOIA training during this reporting period.

-Answer: NEH expects that 100 percent of its FOIA professionals will receive or attend substantive FOIA training before the end of the reporting period.
-In addition, 100 percent of NEH staff with FOIA responsibilities have already received or attended substantive FOIA training during the reporting period.
+NEH expects that 100 percent of its FOIA professionals will attend substantive FOIA training during this reporting period.
+In addition, 100 percent of NEH staff with FOIA responsibilities have already received such training during the reporting period.

-6. OIP has directed agencies to "take steps to ensure that all of their FOIA professionals attend substantive FOIA training at least once throughout the year."
+7. OIP has directed agencies to "take steps to ensure that all of their FOIA professionals attend substantive FOIA training at least once throughout the year."
 If your response to the previous question is that less than 80% of your FOIA professionals attended training, please explain your agency's plan to ensure that all FOIA professionals receive or attend substantive FOIA training during the next reporting year.

-Answer: Not applicable.
+Not applicable.
 NEH expects that 100 percent of its FOIA professionals will attend substantive FOIA training before the end of the reporting period.